 Testing Tools Tools that verify code quality before passing the build.
 DevOps Leader The Advice Process Any person deciding must seek advice from everyone meaningfully affected by the decision and people with expertise in the matter.
 Advice received must be taken into consideration, though it does not have to be accepted or followed.
 The objective of the advice process is not to form consensus, but to inform the decision-maker so that they can make the best decision possible.
 Failure to follow the advice process undermines trust and unnecessarily introduces risk to the business.
-DevSecOps Foundation The Checkbox Trap The situation wherein an audit-centric perspective focuses exclusively on "checking the box" on compliance requirements without consideration for overall security objectives.
-DevSecOps Foundation The Power of TED The Power of TED offers an alternative to the Karpman Drama Triangle with its roles of Victim, Persecutor, and Rescuer.
+The Checkbox Trap The situation wherein an audit-centric perspective focuses exclusively on "checking the box" on compliance requirements without consideration for overall security objectives.
+The Power of TED The Power of TED offers an alternative to the Karpman Drama Triangle with its roles of Victim, Persecutor, and Rescuer.
 The Empowerment Dynamic (TED) provides the antidote roles of Creator, Challenger and Coach and a more positive approach to life's challenges.
 DevOps Leader The Three Ways Key principles of DevOps - Flow, Feedback, Continuous experimentation and learning.
 DevOps Foundation, DevSecOps Foundation, Site Reliability Engineering Theory of Constraints Methodology for identifying the most important limiting factor (i.e., constraint) that stands in the way of achieving a goal and then systematically improving that constraint until it is no longer the limiting factor.
-DevOps Foundation, DevSecOps Foundation Thomas Kilmann Inventory (TKI) Measures a person's behavioral choices under certain conflict situations.
+DevOps Foundat DevSecOps Foundation in the way of achieving a goal and the systematically improving that constraint until it is no longer the limiting factor.
+Thomas Kilmann Inventory (TKI) Measures a person's behavioral choices under certain conflict situations.
 DevOps Foundation Threat Agent An actor, human or automated, that acts against a system with intent to harm or compromise that system.
 Sometimes also called a "Threat Actor."
-DevSecOps Foundation Threat Detection Refers to the ability to detect, report, and support the ability to respond to attacks.
+DevSecOps Found Threat Detection Refers to the ability to detect, report, and support the ability to respond to attacks.
 Intrusion detection systems and denial-of-service systems allow for for some level of threat detection and prevention.